freebasic/fbfrog/readme.txt

   can be inserted into their "parents".
 Rules for inserting an #include file: has only one parent, and only one reference by that parent, is among list of input files.
-  Then the parsing/translation process starts with the parents, and before parsing each file there is a combining pass that merges in the sub-tree of
+  (This can also be used to filter duplicate input files) Then the parsing/translation process starts with the parents, and before parsing each file there is a combining pass that merges in the sub-tree of
   #include files that can be combined with this file.

+> Insert EOL + same indentation instead of ':' in some cases, e.g. fields or typede-struct-block split ups

+> Add --input-dir <path> and scan it for *.h files

 > Show message after emitting: bar.bi: merged into foo.bi